-So, let’s look at each sections separately.
+So, let’s look at each section separately.

 Assets – To have and to hold

 Assets are divided into current, fixed, and intangibles.
 Think of current assets as those items that’ll be depleted within a year.
 For example, your inventory should be constantly revolving.
 You don’t want things sitting on the shelf for years at a time.
 In fact, the higher turnover for inventory, usually the better.
-Accounts receivables refers to money owed to you.
-It might be lines of credits you extent to customers.
+Accounts receivables refer to money owed to you.
+It might be lines of credits you extend to customers.
 Other current assets might include prepaid items, such as insurance and cash.

 Your fixed assets are those items you keep longer than a year… land, furniture, vehicles.
 Earlier I mentioned liabilities pay for assets.
 One important tip I want you to keep in mind.
 Pay for current assets with current liabilities and fixed assets with long-term liabilities.
 For example, you wouldn’t want to pay for a $30,000 piece of land with your credit card, which is short-term debt.